Notes

 Shopify URL structure problems

 Another common technical SEO problem with Shopify is its URL structure.
-By default, Shopify uses a /collections/collection-name/products/product-name URL structure, which creates duplicate content issues.
+By default, Shopify uses a /collections/collection-name/products/product-name URL structure, which creates duplicate content issues if not canonicalised.
+You want to fix this to power up internal linking to your product pages.
 To fix this, you can change your Shopify URL structure to use the /products/product-name URL structure when clicking a product from a /collection/collection-name.
 If you are experienced with editing .liquid code in your Shopify theme head to Online Store > Themes > Customise > Theme Actions > Edit Code > Snippets > product-grid-item.liquid:

 Then remove the text that says "within: collection":